nazati123/ECE-POS/README.md

 This folder contains a brief Node.js authentication server test.
 Authentication will be further developed in a later sprint.

+## ECE-POS-DB-schema

+This folder contains all necessary SQL CREATE statements to build the database required for the application.

 ## ECE-POS-API

 This folder contains the source code for the Spring Boot backend server.
 This server interfaces between Angular and the database stored in AWS.